El Salvador Finca Malacara “A” One Roast

 Malacara is like a season in itself at James Gourmet.
-It’s a coffee we look forward to every year and is more than just another delivery of coffee, however good it may be.
+It’s a coffee we look forward to every year and is more than just another delivery of coffee.
 We have experienced the highs and lows of the harvests, the shortfalls, and years like this one.
-Good, if not great news, this is a top year.
+Good, if not great news, this is a top year again, which is great for everyone in the chain.

 Farm; Malacara A